nicolevegai/LinkDictionary/README.md

     Pair Work made by: Juan Felipe Gonzalez and Nicole Vega

 This branch is the testing of our LinkDictionary program.
 Our goal is to find inefficienncies in the code to improve it.
-And then test how our program runs with
+And then test how our program runs with the new text files when the user inputs -1 and to see if the file generated with our algorithm sorts the program in a way that the words are in the same position as in sortedDictTest.txt.

 ## Requisites: